 - Protect the patient’s body from the cold atmosphere by staying indoors, wearing warm gloves and socks

-- Eating of fish, that is highly enriched in omega 3 fatty acids, is recommended.
+- Eating fish, which is highly enriched in omega-3 fatty acids, is recommended

-Sympathectomy is accomplished when the illness obstructs the activity of daily livings of the patient, or failure of the drugs changes in the tropics.
-Thoracic and cervical sympathectomy give a short-term aid; on the other hand, lumbar sympathectomy is highly preferred as it gives an intense wide-ranging relief for a much longer duration.
+Sympathectomy is necessary when the illness obstructs the patient’s daily activities.
+Thoracic and cervical sympathectomy can give a short-term aid; on the other hand, lumbar sympathectomy is highly preferred as it gives an intense wide-ranging relief for a much longer duration.

 Prognosis of Raynaud’s Disease

-The prospects for patients suffering from primary Raynaud’s phenomenon is ordinarily pretty good, with little morbidity and no rate of mortality.
-In very occasional situations, yet, low oxygen supply of the affected part of a body can be an outcome in necrosis.
+Prognosis is usually favorable with little morbidity and no mortality.
+In very rare situations, however, low oxygen supply in the affected part of the body can result in necrosis.

 The prognosis for patients suffering from secondary Raynaud’s phenomenon is closely correlated to the underlying cause and disease.
-The prognosis for the digits involving these patients is interrelated to the extremity of the low oxygen supply and the efficiency of movements to reestablish the flow of blood.
+The prognosis for the patient’s digits depends on the extremity of the low oxygen supply and the efficacy of management.

 The correct answers can be found below the references.

-1. A 20 yrs old woman complains about extreme sensitivity to the cold atmosphere with pallor color of skin for few minutes.
+1. A 20-year-old woman complains about extreme sensitivity to the cold atmosphere with pallor color of the skin for few minutes.
 Capillaroscopy is showing inflamed vessels.
-What could be the possible diagnosis?
+What is the possible diagnosis?